NinadKarlekar/Selenium/seleniumQSPIDERS/src/seleniumQSPIDERS/Popups/README.md

 - **Characteristics**
     1. We can inspect this pop-up.
     2. We can move this pop-up.
-    3. It will have minimize and maximize button
+    3. It will have minimize ,maximize and close button

 - **Solution:-**
     - We can handle this using **getWindowHandle()** ,**getWindowHandles()** and **switchTo()**